 ISBT 128 is the global standard for the terminology, identification, coding and labeling of medical products of human origin (including blood, cell, tissue, milk, and organ products).
-It is used in more than 87 countries across six continents and disparate health care systems.
+It is used on six continents in disparate health care systems.
 It is widely endorsed by the professional community.

 The standard has been designed to ensure the highest levels of accuracy, safety, and efficiency for the benefit of donors and patients worldwide.
 ISBT 128 provides international consistency to support the transfer, traceability and transfusion/transplantation of blood, cells, tissues and organs.